 It was 12:15 am and my 11 year old was still awake.
 He came into our room, crawled into our bed, and wanted to talk about why he couldn’t sleep.
 He wasn’t upset, he just couldn’t turn off his mind.
 The content up in there, wow, it’s VIVID.
 Anyway, Husband grunted and rolled out.
 The man needs at least 7 hours of sleep or he turns into a toddler.
 Not good.

 And then I was wide awake myself until 3am, way up in my own wild mind.
 There’s not enough relaxation breathing in the whole wide world to knock me out on nights like this one, especially when I’ve been near sleep and then awake again, as I often am, but still, I try.
 It’s not always Boy, not at all, it’s also menopause and a thing I affectionately refer to these days as my mental load.
 It takes a toll sometimes.
 Maybe that’s why the cardiac nurse in Atlanta thought I was my 45 year old sister’s mother.
 Her MOTHER!
 Oy.
-That one still hurts, but I’m trying to laugh it off – along with so many other things – so I don’t pack it up and call it a life.
+That one still hurts, but I’m trying to laugh it off – along with so many other things – so I don’t crawl into a hole and never, ever come out.